-Due to the lack of a thick coat, the Bambino cat’s skin does have oily skin.
+Due to the lack of a thick coat, the Bambino cat’s skin is oily.
 Skin conditions, such as bacterial or fungal infections, may occur because of this.

 Believe it or not, they can even develop acne due to an accumulation of dirt and oil on their skin.
 In order to keep their skin healthy, weekly baths are necessary.

-Warm water a mild, aloe, and oatmeal soap may be used to bathe a Bambino.
-It may not be its favorite activity though.
-This video demonstrates how to properly bathe a hairless cat like a Bambino.
+Warm water and a mild aloe and oatmeal soap may be used to bathe a Bambino.
+It may not be its favorite activity, though.

-In case bathing may prove to be difficult, you can always use dry shampoo as an alternative to soap and water.
+In case bathing proves difficult, you can always use dry shampoo as an alternative to soap and water.

 Their ears need a lot of cleaning too!
-The lack of hair around their ears can lead to a lot of waxy build-ups which may clog their ears.
+The lack of hair around their ears can lead to a lot of waxy buildup, which may clog their ears.

 After bathing, it is recommended that their ears be wiped with a soft cloth or wet wipe since the was is considerably softened right after a bath.